SadKirK/kendo-ui-boilerplates/core-jquery/readme.md

 # Kendo UI Core jQuery Boilerplate

-A Kendo UI Core jQuery Boilerplate to get you started
+A Kendo UI Core jQuery Boilerplate to get you started.

 ### Prerequisities

 * [Node.js/npm](https://nodejs.org/)

-## Getting Started
+### Installing

 Clone this repository or download a ZIP.
 Discard all other boilerplates except the one you want to use.

 Open the boilerplate directory you want to use in your terminal.

-### Installing

-Open the boilerplate directory you want to use in your terminal.

-Run the following terminal commands
+Run the following terminal commands:

 ```
 > npm install
 ```

+This will install the required [npm](https://www.npmjs.com/) and [bower](http://bower.io/) packages.

 ### Running

-Open the boilerplate directory you want to use in your terminal.
+Open a terminal from the boilerplate directory (i.e. core-jquery).

-Run the following npm scripts commands
+Run the following [npm scripts](https://docs.npmjs.com/misc/scripts) commands:

 ```
 > npm run dev-server